opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. For **Data source**, choose the index that you want to use as the data source.
 You can optionally use index patterns to choose multiple indices.
 1. Choose the **Timestamp field** in your index.
 1. For **Data filter**, you can optionally filter the index that you chose as the data source.
 From the **Filter type** menu, choose  **Visual filter**, and then design your filter query by selecting **Fields**, **Operator**, and **Value**, or choose **Custom Expression** and add in your own JSON filter query.
 1. For **Detector operation settings**, define the **Detector interval** to set the time interval at which the detector collects data.
+- The detector aggregates the data in this interval, then feeds the aggregated result into the anomaly detection model.
-The shorter you set this interval, the more data points the detector gets, but the more computing resources it consumes.
+The shorter you set this interval, the less data points the detector aggregates.
+The anomaly detection model shingle process needs at least 6 aggregated data points in 8 continuous intervals.
+A shorter interval means the model will pass shingle process more quickly and start to generate the anomaly result.
 1. To add extra processing time for data collection, specify a **Window delay** value.
 This is to tell the detector that the data is not ingested into Elasticsearch in real time but with a certain delay.
 Set the window delay to shift the detector interval to account for this delay.
 - For example, say the detector interval is 10 minutes and data is ingested into your cluster with a general delay of 1 minute.